skyflowapi/skyflow-react-js/README.md

 - `ExpirationDateElement`
 - `ExpirationMonthElement`
 - `ExpirationYearElement`
+- `InputFieldElement`

+The InputFieldElement type is a custom UI element without any built-in validations.
+See the section on [validations](#validations) for more information on validations.

 Along with Collect Element we can define other options which takes a object of optional parameters as described below: